 Tie off, weave in all the ends and do whatever blocking technique you wish to do to get your blanket straight.
 (I sometimes just lay it out, use a spray bottle and finger press everything into shape.
 Sometimes I give them a bath.
 It depends on how much I needed to drag this blanket around with me to work on it.)

 Now, here is one last tip.
 When I was working the mesh stitch rows all in the middle of this blanket, I noticed my tension tightening up.
 So pay attention and keep it a bit looser.
 I think it’s because of the berries.
 They add a bit of bulk at the bottom.
 But after I blocked the blanket, it wasn’t a problem.

-Here’s my finished blanket!
+Here’s my finished crochet even berry stitch blanket!
 And I had enough yarn to make a darling little hat!
-(Pattern coming soon..)
+(Click here for the pattern!)

 Thank you so much for stopping by.
 I want you to know that I am simply sharing my love of crochet on my website.
 I picked up crochet after 20 or so years of not doing any, in hopes that I’d become a grandma.
 My oldest daughter has been trying for about 6 years now, and although my wish has not come true, I sure have loved practicing crochet and sharing all my patterns with you.
 I do my best to explain what I am making.
 Mostly I share a lot on Instagram.
 You can find me @daisyfarmcrafts.
 I share pictures as I work on each project.

-I also offer this exact blog post as a PDF Download for sale on Etsy if that is something you are interested in and would like.
-I appreciate you for purchasing.
-But I also appreciate you being here on my website too!
+I appreciate you being here on my website!
 I want to keep it as simple to navigate as possible.
 So if you do click around, just start at the menu and click a heading.
 I mostly make blankets, just started branching out to hats, and mittens and I love to make baby sweaters, I just am not the best at writing all that down.
 Getting there!